MaxWayborn/VanillaPlus-Actions/README.md

 # VanillaPlus-Actions

+**Installation**
+1. Download the latest version (section "Assets", link "Source code (zip)")
+1. Open the contents of the downloaded archive
+1. Copy the folder "V+Actions" to the "path to the installed game\Interface\AddOns"

 **Launch:**
 - addon replaces the "Help Request" button (to open "WOW Customer Support" there is a button "Help Request"" in the addon window)